0xEvsky/marboota-hearts-gm/backend/docs/PROTOCOL.md

 ## Client -> server requests

 ### TRUMPCALL
-Submits a score as a trump call (تسمية), returns an error if the call is invalid (invalid score, invalid turn...etc).
+After the server notifies the client with `YOURTRUMPCALL`, the client should use this to submit a score as a trump call (تسمية), returns an error if the call is invalid (invalid score, invalid turn...etc).
 ```json
 {
     "ACTION": "TRUMPCALL",